Interstate Highway System: Mile markers and exit numbers

 On one- or two-digit Interstates, the mile marker numbering almost always begins at the southern or western state line.
 If an Interstate originates within a state, the numbering begins from the location where the road begins in the south or west.
 As with all guidelines for Interstate routes, however, numerous exceptions exist.
+For instance, I-86 dips into Pennsylvania for just 1.5 miles at exit 60 which maintains mile marker numbering for New York.

 Three-digit Interstates with an even first number that form a complete circumferential (circle) bypass around a city feature mile markers that are numbered in a clockwise direction, beginning just west of an Interstate that bisects the circumferential route near a south polar location.
 In other words, mile marker 1 on I-465, a 53 mi route around Indianapolis, is just west of its junction with I-65 on the south side of Indianapolis (on the south leg of I-465), and mile marker 53 is just east of this same junction.
 An exception is I-495 in the Washington metropolitan area, with mileposts increasing counterclockwise because part of that road is also part of I-95.

 Most Interstate Highways use distance-based exit numbers so that the exit number is the same as the nearest mile marker.
 If multiple exits occur within the same mile, letter suffixes may be appended to the numbers in alphabetical order starting with A. A small number of Interstate Highways (mostly in the Northeastern United States) use sequential-based exit numbering schemes (where each exit is numbered in order starting with 1, without regard for the mile markers on the road).
 One Interstate Highway, I-19 in Arizona, is signed with kilometer-based exit numbers.
 In the state of New York, most Interstate Highways use sequential exit numbering, with some exceptions.